Beilstein-Institut/BChemXtract/doc/CONCEPTS.md

 At the end of the workflow, the extraction software returns a set of substance or reaction objects that contain all the valid chemical logic from the drawing, either extracted or calculated:
 - Substances contain an InChI, InChI key, SMILES and molecular formula.
-- Reactions contain their products, reactants and agents as well as a RInChI and RInChI key.
+- Reactions contain the substances participating in the reaction as well as a RInChI and RInChI key.

 ![Overall architecture](ChemXtract_Architecture.png)